mr-bt/manager.README/README.md

 **I believe** teams are gown not hired.

 **I believe** experimentation as a constant practice for learning.
 Experiment with people, tools, processes and environment.

-**I believe** managers are a necessary evil, that exists to scale the organisation.

 **I believe** (strongly!) on Conway's law: "any organisation that designs a system will produce a design whose is a copy of the organisation communication structure". ${company_X} future partially depends on how well and often we communicate, let's optimise for it.